kubernetes/website/content/en/docs/concepts/services-networking/service.md

 One of the primary philosophies of Kubernetes is that you should not be exposed to situations that could cause your actions to fail through no fault of your own.
-For the design of the Service resource, this means not making you choose your own port number for a if that choice might collide with someone else's choice.
+For the design of the Service resource, this means not making you choose your own port number for a Service if that choice might collide with someone else's choice.
 That is an isolation failure.

 In order to allow you to choose a port number for your Services, we must